ctnodnarb/matlab-utilities/README.md

 Returns the commit hash, first line of the commit message, and git status string for the HEAD commit of the current Git repository.

+`[commitHash, commitMsg, gitStatus, diffs] = getGitInfo(true)`

+Same as above, but additionally returns a cell array containing the git diff for each modified file.

 ## makeFolderPath.m